|

 "The oriental notion that escape from life is escape from bondage is an opinion which admittedly has its point, but is not cared for in the mentalist outlook.
 Instead, a divine order, a meaning-purpose, replaces it."

-While having recognized that there is an Energy aspect of Mind, which would not preclude an Iswara or Creator-God aspect of the Absolute - with all that that implies, including a multi-levelled cosmos with a creative vibratory emanation, or 'Om', "Shabd', Logos, or Divine Idea as variously named in different traditions - he calls us back to the fundamental perspective, that all arises in and as the One Mind or Being-Consciousness:
+While having recognized that there is an Energy aspect of Mind, which would not preclude an Iswara or Creator-God aspect of the Absolute - with all that that implies, including a multi-levelled cosmos with a creative vibratory emanation, or 'Om', "Shabd', Logos, or Divine Idea as variously named in different traditions - he calls us back to an equally fundamental ancient perspective, that all arises in and as the One Mind or Being-Consciousness:

 "The Theosophic doctrine that the physical world is an externalization of an astral plane or even the higher Platonic doctrine that it crystalizes a world of divine ideation is given to beginners as a help to give them a crude grasp, a first step towards the theory that the world is an idea, until they are mentally developed.
-When their mind is mature they are then told to discard the astral plane theory and told the pure truth that all existence is idea...He may now begin to realize that all the theosophical teachings (9) about the seven principles of man, the five tattvas (cosmic forces), and prakriti (root matter) are teachings given to beginners who are unable to grasp the great truth that all these are merely ideas and that Mind alone is what he should seek to know.
+When their mind is mature they are then told to discard the astral plane theory and told the pure truth that all existence is idea...He may now begin to realize that all the theosophical teachings (11) about the seven principles of man, the five tattvas (cosmic forces), and prakriti (root matter) are teachings given to beginners who are unable to grasp the great truth that all these are merely ideas and that Mind alone is what he should seek to know.
 H.P.
 Blavatsky gave these teachings because she knew that the nineteenth century West was not metaphysically minded but rather scientifically inclined and science in those days was horribly materialistic.
 What else could she do but give out these lower grade teachings?
 She herself writes in one of her books that she has given only three or four turns of the key to the lock of universal mystery.
 The time has come in the mid-twentieth century to give the remaining turns which will make known the higher philosophical truth for which mankind is now better prepared."
-(10)
+(12)

 There was also the Cypriote master Daskalos' renovation of esoteric Christianity with the terms 'Autarchy' and 'Be-ness', a Multiplicity-within-Unity, which ('Be-ness'), seemed to be a move on his part away from a triangular trinity and more like a One with and beyond a polarity of Christ-Logos and Holy Spirit, similar to the Hindu Siva-Shakti.
 There is the term integral 'Holarchy,' reflecting nonduality and a relative hierarchy of 'nested spheres' of intelligences, each higher including the junior, all within complete perfection.
 There is 'dual non-dualism', 'enlightened duality', and 'beyond duality and nonduality'.
 There is, in general, an integration of more 'Shiva-like' 'awareness' teachings such as advaita with 'Shakti'-oriented bhakti or yoga paths.
 The collision of eastern teachers with western students is inevitably causing a new synthesis to evolve, free of all superstitious accretions.
 This is true of all such interminglings.
 But this is just the beginnings of something new emerging.
 All of these, with their new forms of languaging seem to be based on an understanding, not only of the needs of the western psyche (and increasingly a global 'westernized' psyche) - wounded with a lot of shadow material, and and also a greater emphasis on individuation, in which traditional world-denying visions are increasingly inappropriate - but also on a recognition or feeling that man as a composite of Human-Spirit-Consciousness is a paradoxical totality of limitless Being within limitation, and that to some extent that is his fundamental situation, while alive at any rate, regardless of his level of enlightenment.
 As Anthony Damiani once said, 'when all is said and done, we have to become human.'